enonic/old-xp-doc/doc/developer/projects/build.rst

 Build script
 ============

 By default, Enonic uses Gradle as the main build tool.
-This is a highly flexible Java-based utility that build on the popular Maven project tools and code repository structures.
+This is a highly flexible Java-based utility that builds on the popular Maven project tools and code repository structures.
-Enonic provides a Gradle plugin that simplifies the build process greatly, if you used the starter-base project to initialize your project, you will have all the basic tools you need to get going.
+Enonic provides a Gradle plugin that greatly simplifies the build process.
+If you used the starter-vanilla project to initialize your project, you will have all the basic tools you need to get going.

 Running a build
 ---------------